vvdotcom/LearnSphereOSS/README.md

 ## 📞 Support

 **API Key Issues**: If you encounter API key errors, verify your `.env` file contains valid keys and restart the development server.

-For support, email support@learnsphere.com or join our Discord community.

 ---